praveenprabharavindran/BulkInsert.NetListToDatabase/README.md

 # Bulk Insert a .NET List to Database

-This DataReaderAdapater is an adapter class that simplifies bulk insert of any .NET list to the database
+The DataReaderAdapater is an adapter that simplifies bulk insert of any .NET list to the database

 ## Getting Started